hyeomans/hugo-blog-src/content/post/Resilience-with-disyuntor.md

 * Closed

 The closed state represents a healthy system.
-Going back to the Stripe example, the closed state means request come and go without the known existence of a Circuit breaker.
+Going back to the Stripe example, the closed state means requests come and go without the known existence of a Circuit breaker.

 Circuit breaker takes passive action when that HTTP call fails.
 On every failure, the circuit breaker is listening for failures.
 The Circuit Breaker opens when the